Pepsi, Where's My Jet?: Production

 The title of the series was inspired by the comedy film Dude, Where's My Car?
 (2000).
 Director Andrew Renzi was initially offered Pepsi, Where's My Jet? as a work of fiction, but shifted to making a documentary after contacting Leonard, who by that point was working as a park ranger in Alaska.
 Following the success of Tiger King amid the COVID-19 lockdowns in 2020, producers became interested in making more documentaries about "weird historical stories".

 Leonard had intended to "keep [the lawsuit] back there, as something funny that happened a long time ago" and turned down several producers who wanted to work with him, but he accepted to work with Renzi because he felt that Renzi was "really sincere".
 Leonard also discussed the matter with Hoffman, with whom he remained friends, and Hoffman told him that the story "needs to be told."
 The relationship between Leonard and Hoffman was Renzi's "guiding post" while making the series.
 Leonard's strategist and legal consultant Michael Avenatti filmed his segments while under house arrest for attempted extortion.

 Summary

-Over four episodes, Pepsi, Where's My Jet? features interviews with Leonard, Hoffman, PepsiCo executives, and public figures such as Cindy Crawford.
-It also includes reenactments with actors portraying younger versions of Leonard and Hoffman.
+Over four episodes, Pepsi, Where's My Jet? features interviews with Leonard, Hoffman, PepsiCo executives, and public figures such as Cindy Crawford and Manny Pacquiao.
+It includes reenactments with actors portraying younger versions of Leonard and Hoffman.
 The fourth episode also documents Pepsi's Number Fever promotional campaign in the Philippines which resulted in at least five deaths in 1992.